cheng21tang/Code-Refactor/README.md

 # Accessibility for All & Code Refactoring

 With accessibility being a meaningful but often neglected and underserved aspect of the internet Horiseon has made it a their mission to provide their services to all patrons.
-In this project of <mark>**Accessibility for All**<mark>, we will be using the homepage as the foundation, and cascading it down to the entire site.
-In addition to this, we will doing some <mark>**code clean up**<mark>.
+In this project of **Accessibility for All**, we will be using the homepage as the foundation, and cascading it down to the entire site.
+In addition to this, we will doing some **Code Refactoring**.

 ## Getting Started